2nd47/CSC373_A2/Java/README.txt

 one edge to and from every other edge in this complete graph.
 The asymptotic runtime is identical to Prim's Algorithm.
 The first for loop to set each V takes |V| time.
-While we are calculating the edges and cost of the MST, we attempt to speed this up by only looping through each vertex currenly not in the MST.
+While we are calculating the edges and cost of the MST, we attempt to speed this up by only looping through each vertex currently not in the MST.

 This takes about |V| + |V|-1 + ... + 1 + 0 = |V|(|V|+1)/2 time, which still simplifies
 to |V|^2 time.
 As such, our runtime is O(|V|^2).